Teach Me

 3. Be wary of marketing lingo: Products labeled low calorie, sugar-free, or fat-free often use other ingredients to maintain taste and texture.
 These substitutions may include artificial sweeteners, preservatives or refined carbohydrates, which means the products aren’t entirely healthy.

-4. Watch portion sizes: While fats are essential for a balanced diet, it’s important not to overdo it.
+4. Watch portion sizes: While small amounts of fat are essential for a balanced diet, it’s important not to overdo it.
 Use measuring tools or familiarize yourself with appropriate portion sizes to avoid overeating.
 Here are some tips for not overdoing it at restaurants and social events.

 5. Be mindful of hidden fats: Be aware of hidden fats in foods such as sauces, salad dressings and condiments.
 These can add up quickly.
 Use sparingly or make your own alternatives.